Kazakh Khanate: Formation

-The formation of the Kazakh Khanate began in 1459, when several Kazakh tribes dissatisfied with Abu’l-Khayr's rule, led by great-grandson of Urus Khan, Janibek and Kerei, fled the Uzbek Khanate in an event known as the Great Migration.
+The formation of the Kazakh Khanate began in 1459, when several Kazakh tribes dissatisfied with Abu’l-Khayr's rule, led by the great-grandsons of Urus Khan, Janibek and Kerei, fled the Uzbek Khanate in an event known as the Great Migration.
 The two cousins led the nomads towards Moghulistan, eventually settling and establishing an independent state.
 The Khan of Moghulistan united with them, offering them support against their opponents.
 Around 200,000 nomads joined Janibek Khan and Kerei Khan's movement, which had had a huge power and influence that it sparked fear in Abu'l-Khayr.
 The new khanate soon became a buffer state between the Moghulistan and the Uzbek Khanate.
 Although both Janibek Khan and Kerei Khan were considered the founding rulers of the Kazakh Khanate, it was Janibek Khan who initially wielded the most power.
 Eager to liberate his land from Abu’l Khayr Khan, Janibek invaded the Uzbek Khanate in 1468, sparking the Kazakh War of Independence.
 Abu’l Khayr, in response, launched a campaign against the Kazakhs, but died on his way to Zhetysu.
-Upon the death of Kerei Khan in 1473/4 Janibek Khan became the sole ruler.
+Upon the death of Kerei Khan in 1473/74, Janibek Khan became the sole ruler.

-The early years of the Kazakh Khanate were marked by struggles for control of the steppe against the Abu'l-Khayr's grandson, Muhammad Shaybani.
+The early years of the Kazakh Khanate were marked by struggles for control of the steppe against Abu'l-Khayr's grandson, Muhammad Shaybani.
 In 1470, the Kazakhs defeated Shaybani at the city of Iasy (present-day Turkistan), forcing the Uzbeks to retreat south to Samarkand and Bukhara.

 In 1480, Kerei Khan's son Burunduk became khan.
 During his reign, the Kazakhs were able to muster an army of 50,000 ghazis and to repeatedly defeat the forces of Muhammad Shaybani along the Syr Darya river.
-It was during his reign, that the Uzbeks concluded peace with the Kazakhs in 1500, thus giving all the former Uzbek Khanate lands in the north of Syr Darya to the Kazakh Khanate.
+It was during his reign, that the Uzbeks concluded peace with the Kazakhs in 1500, and the Kazakh Khanate gains its sovereignty from Uzbek control.
+All the former Uzbek Khanate lands in the north of Syr Darya were transferred to the Kazakh Khanate.

 Regarding these events, 16th century Khaidar Duglati in his Tarikh-i Rashidi reports: